Language selection

 Regulatory actions

-The CNSC posts regulatory enforcement actions taken to protect the health, safety and security of Canadians and the environment.
-Use the links below to find out more about any orders or penalties that have been placed on this licensee.
+The CNSC posts regulatory enforcement actions taken to protect the environment and the health, safety and security of all people in Canada.
+Use the following links to find out more about any orders or penalties that have been issued to this licensee:

 • No recent regulatory actions